CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

 ### Add Modules

 Navigate back to Terraform Enterprise and click the "Modules" menu at the top of the page.
-From there click the "+ Modules" button.
+From there click the "+ Add Module" button.

 ![](../../img/2018-05-10-17-37-05.png)

-You are now ready to add you modules.
+You are now ready to add your modules.

 ![](../../img/2018-04-15-13-09-55.png)